How to write a CV that stands out in the engineering and manufacturing world

 • Name

-• Location (city/region only)
+• Location (city/state only)

 • Phone number